 Nadi to Los Angeles

-- Scuba dive multiple vibrant coral reefs teeming with incredible exotic marine life
+- Scuba dive vibrant coral reefs teeming with incredible exotic marine life*

-- Snorkel amongst black and white-tipped reef sharks as they glide through the water below your feet
+- Snorkel amongst black and white-tipped reef sharks as they circle the water below your feet

-- Marvel at manta rays as they somersault through a plankton ball in the ocean currents
+- Marvel at manta rays as they somersault in the ocean currents

-- Prepare a lovo with Fijians, learning how to weave palm frond baskets and cook like a local with this traditional earth oven
+- Prepare a lovo with the locals, learning how to weave palm frond baskets and cook a Fijian feast in the traditional earth oven

 - Witness a sevusevu performed by village elders before drinking kava alongside your hosts and learning all about this sacred tradition

-- Learn traditional tribal dance from locals then perform alongside your Fijian friends at a meke
+- Learn a traditional tribal dance from locals and then perform alongside your Fijian friends at a meke

-- Sea kayak around the famous blue lagoon peering through the clear bottom of the kayak to the enchanting world below
+- Sea kayak through crystal clear water, peering through the clear bottom of the kayak into the enchanting world below

-- Have the best mud bath and natural spa of your life in the shadow of the sleeping giant
+- Have the best mud bath and natural spa day of your life in the shadow of the Sleeping Giant

 DAYS 4 – 15: YASAWA ISLANDS

-Then we travel by catamaran to our second stop, Drawaqa Island to enjoy snorkeling in its world-class house reef.
-Laze around on an inner tube taking in the amazing sunset from the aptly named sunset beach, before a bonfire on the beach at night under a canopy of stars.
-The morning after we arrive, hopefully, we will be greeted by the furious drumming signaling that manta rays have been spotted feeding in the channel just off the shore.
-We will throw on our wetsuits and snorkel gear, board a boat, and jump into the current for the adrenaline rush of a lifetime: a swim above and next to these gentle, majestic animals whose wingspans can reach up to twenty feet!
+After about a week on Nacula, we travel by ferry to our second stop, Drawaqa Island, to enjoy snorkeling in its world-class house reef.
+Relax on the perfect white sand taking in sunset from the aptly named sunset beach.
+The morning after we arrive, if we are lucky, we will be greeted by the furious drumming signaling that manta rays have been spotted feeding in the channel just off the shore.
+We will throw on our snorkel gear, board a boat, and jump into the current to swim above and next to these gentle, majestic animals whose wingspans can reach up to 20 feet!

 The last Yasawa Island, Waya Lailai, has the tallest peak of any of the islands we will visit.
-Play beach volleyball in one of the most beautiful locations imaginable before getting a few hours rest.
-The next morning we take an early morning hike up the 2nd tallest peak.
-Sunrise with a thirty mile view makes the early wake up absolutely worthwhile.
-After breakfast we will venture offshore to a coral reef for the ultimate in adrenaline experiences: swimming with reef sharks (with our expert guide, of course!).
+Play beach volleyball in one of the most beautiful locations imaginable before getting a few hours of rest.
+The next morning we take an early morning hike up the second tallest peak where sunrise with a thirty mile view makes the early wake-up absolutely worthwhile.
+After breakfast we’ll venture offshore to a coral reef where we will have the ultimate adrenaline experience: swimming with reef sharks (with our expert guide, of course)!
 These beautiful animals will be curious, but keep their distance from you.
-Landing back on shore for lunch, you will be completely in love with the islands and never want to go home, but the trip isn’t over yet…!
+Landing back on shore for lunch, you will be completely in love with the islands and never want to go home; but the program isn’t over yet!

 We have teens join this program from all over the world!
 They are typically culturally curious teens who are excited about making new friends, stepping out of their comfort zone, expanding their horizons, and trying something new.